ashwinr98/CIS641-HW2-Rajasankar/README.md

 * Entomology

 ## Technical Background
-Experience working with Python on medical data for 2 years.
+Experience working with Python on medical data for 2 year .